List of Max Steel (2013 TV series) episodes

-Max Steel is a science fiction–comedy CGI–animated television series co-produced by Mattel Playground Productions, Nerd Corps Entertainment and FremantleMedia Kids & Entertainment.
+Max Steel is a science fiction–comedy CGI–animated television series co-produced by Mattel Playground Productions, Nerd Corps Entertainment and FremantleMedia Enterprises.
 It is a re-imagining of its 2000-2002 predecessor and both series are based on the Mattel action-figure of the same name.
 Max Steel premiered on March 25, 2013 and ended on December 6, 2014.